What are the minimum requirements to become a blood donor?

 What fees are associated with blood?

-While donated blood is free, there are significant costs associated with collecting, testing, preparing components, labeling, storing and shipping blood; recruiting and educating donors; and quality assurance.
-As a result, processing fees are charged to recover costs.
-Processing fees for individual blood components vary considerably.
-Processing fees for one specific component also may vary in different geographic regions.
-Hospitals charge for any additional testing that may be required, such as the crossmatch, as well as for the administration of the blood.
+There are significant costs associated with collecting, testing, preparing components, labeling, storing and shipping blood; recruiting and educating donors; and quality assurance.
+As a result, processing fees are charged to recover those costs.
+Processing fees for individual blood components vary.
+Hospitals also charge for any additional testing that may be required, such as the crossmatch, as well as for the administration of the blood.

 Is there anything I should do before I donate?

-Be sure to eat well at your regular mealtimes and drink plenty of fluids.
+Be sure to eat well at your regular mealtimes and drink plenty of fluids before and after donation.

 What does the term “donor deferral” mean?

-- Anyone who has ever used needles to take drugs, steroids, or any substance not prescribed by a doctor
+- Anyone who has used needles to take drugs, steroids, or any substance not prescribed by a doctor in the past 3 months

 - Anyone with a positive test for HIV (AIDS virus)

-- Men and women who have ever engaged in sex for money or drugs
+- Anyone who has engaged in sex for money or drugs in the past 3 months

 - Anyone who has had babesiosis or Chagas disease